 Turn on the heating so that all radiators in your home are operating.

-Remember to wait until your radiators are fully heated before moving on to step two.
+Remember to wait until your radiators are fully heated before moving on to Step 2.
 You need to build up the pressure inside the radiator both to work out whether there's any air trapped inside and then to force the air out.

 Once your radiators are hot, check each one individually to ascertain whether all parts of the radiator are warming up.